-Brain can't cope with making left-hand turn and talking on hands-free cell phone, study findsFebruary 28th, 2013 in Psychology & Psychiatry /
+Brain can't cope with making left-hand turn and talking on hands-free cell phone, study findsFebruary 28, 2013 in Medicine & Health / Psychology & Psychiatry

 Most serious traffic accidents occur when drivers are making a left-hand turn at a busy intersection.
 When those drivers are also talking on a hands-free cell phone, "that could be the most dangerous thing they ever do on the road," said Dr. Tom Schweizer, a researcher at St. Michael's Hospital.

 Researchers led by Dr. Schweizer tested healthy young drivers operating a novel driving simulator equipped with a steering wheel, brake pedal and accelerator inside a high-powered functional MRI.
 All previous studies on distracted driving have used just a joy-stick or trackball or else patients passively watching scenarios on a screen.

 Immersing a driving simulator with a fully functional steering wheel and pedals in an MRI at Sunnybrook Health Sciences Centre allowed researchers to map in real time which parts of the brain were activated or deactivated as the simulator took them through increasingly difficult driving maneuvers.